 First of all, I had to put an Italian plug on the power supply of the Commodore Plus/4, which came from England.

-Next, we must test the output supply voltages to the power supply: 5V DC and 9V AC voltage.
-Obviously, there can be a certain tolerance, but they must be as close as possible to 5V for the DC voltage, and to 9V for the alternating voltage.
-The alternating voltage can be easily found even 10 Volts.
+Subsequently, we must try the power voltages out to the power supply: 5V in continuous and 9V as an alternation.
+Obviously, there may be a certain tolerance, but they must be as close as possible to 5V as regards the continuous voltage, and 9V as regards the alternating voltage.
+The alternating voltage can be found quietly even 10 volts.

 Let's test the TED, MOS 8360R2

-To remove such large chips, you have to pry, with a screwdriver, between the socket and the integrated circuit.
-You have to do a little lever on one side of the chip and a little bit on the other side, gently, so as to remove all the feet vertically, without bending them.
+To remove such big chips, you have to leverage, with a screwdriver, between the clover and the integrated circuit.
+You have to make a little leverage from one part of the chip and a little on the other side, gently, in order to remove all the feet vertically, without bending them.
 For all the details, watch the video.

 We have already seen it in several videos, including that of the repair of theAmiga 500: When removing chips from the sockets, you must leverage NOT on the printed circuit board, but between the integrated circuit board and the socket.

 Let's take the TED (MOS 8360R2) of the Commodore Plus/4 and try it on the Commodore 16, obviously after removing the TED of the Commodore 16 from its socket.
-When putting integrated circuits, the correct orientation must be taken into account.
+When they put the integrated circuits, the correct orientation must be taken into account.

 The ignition test of the Commodore 16, with the TED of the Commodore Plus/4, gave a negative result.
 The Commodore 16 has not started and remains with black screen.